aryan-t22/FunctionApp/README.md

 - As a user, I want to compare one function to another, and see how well it approximates the other within some precision.
 Since the first n terms of a Fourier Series are also a function, this can be used to determine how accurate the series is at approximating the function.
+- As a user, I want to be able to save the current worklist, to access at a later time.
+- As a user, I want to be able to load the last saved worklist, to interact with via the application.

 ## *Achieved Stretch Goals:*
-- Adjusted the polynomial class to correctly represent the degree of a polynomial
+- Adjusted the polynomial class to correctly represent the degree of a polynomial.

 ## *Acknowledgements of code used in the course:*
-The Phase 1 Console UI was heavily inspired by the provided CPSC 210 teller app, with its functionalities extended and modified for the purposes of this project.
+- The Phase 1 Console UI was heavily inspired by the provided CPSC 210 teller app, with its functionalities extended and modified for the purposes of this project.
+- The Phase 2 Persistence was heavily inspired by the provided CPSC 210 JsonSerializationDemo app, with its read write features adjusted for the FunctionApp.